rbailen/rbailen.github.io/_pages/work-experience.md

     * December 2022 - Present
         * Analysis, design and development of REST APIs within a microservices architecture, following the API First methodology
         * Analysis, design and development of event-driven architectures
-        * Define and implement solutions for backend component architecture
+        * Define and implement solutions for backend component architecture using Hexagonal and DDD
         * Automated test development, including unit and integration testing
         * Provide continuous support to existing projects
     * Technologies: